FirebirdSQL/NETProvider/CONTRIBUTING.md

 * Consider backward compatibility.
 * Don't be afraid to ask (i.e. backward compatibility).
 * Be prepared to do some changes after your PR is reviewed.
 * Consider whether your change is benefit for majority of users (opposite to only a small group).
+* All contributions are licensed under [_Initial Developer's Public License_](license.txt).